greggman/html5bytebeat/README.md

 In this particular case *t* is 8000hz timer that counts up.
 For example

-    Math.sin(t)

-Most bytebeat is limited to 8 byte values but that limitation is removed here.
-In fact you need to provide floating point values from -1 to +1.
-If you want to do traditional bytebeat just surround your function with

-    ((yourfunction) & 255) / 127 - 1

-Functions are just plain JavaScript.
+    sin(t) * 127 + 127

+You can choose traditional bytebeat where the output of your function is expected to be 0 to 255 or you can choose floatbeat where the output is expected to be -1 to +1.

+Functions are just plain JavaScript though sin, cos, tan, floor, ceil and int will automatically be converted to Math.sin, Math.cos, Math.tan, Math.floor, Math.ceil, and Math.floor respectively.

 [Click here to try your hand at Bytebeat](http://greggman.github.com/html5bytebeat/html5bytebeat.html).